Section 1. Vaccine Requirement

 A vaccine requirement is our best opportunity to ensure that everyone who works and studies on campus is safe.
 This is especially important for those who cannot be vaccinated for medical reasons and those who live with young children and others who cannot yet be vaccinated.
 Additionally, we now know that the Delta variant is much more transmissible than earlier forms of the virus.
 We understand that this decision impacts our entire community, and we are taking that impact seriously.

-Where is a mask still required?
+Where is a mask required?

-Students who only enroll in virtual/online courses in the spring are not required to provide proof of vaccination.
+Students who only enroll in virtual/online courses are not required to provide proof of vaccination.
 However, these students will need to declare/attest on their Self-Certification form that they do not plan to access Campus/Programs, and that if their plans change, they will submit a revised Certification in advance of any such access.
 If students need to access in-person support services, they will need to revise their Certification ahead of arriving on campus.

 How are students required to prove they are vaccinated?